 State development banks in Europe may serve as channels to reach eligible solvent firms.
 Supranational financial institutions, notably the European Investment Bank and the European Bank for Reconstruction and Development, through their access to banks and capital markets across Europe, may provide the necessary funding.
 The scheme, if applied successfully, would provide a bridge over the crisis period, to help affected firms escape bankruptcy proceedings.

 The essay is written by several international financial experts around the Leibniz Institute for Financial Research SAFE in Frankfurt: Arnoud Boot (University of Amsterdam), Elena Carletti (Bocconi University), Rainer Haselmann (Goethe University Frankfurt), Hans-Helmut Kotz (Harvard Center for European Studies and SAFE), Jan Pieter Krahnen (SAFE), Loriana Pelizzon (Goethe University Frankfurt and SAFE), Stephen Schaefer (London Business School), and Marti Subrahmanyam (NYU Stern Business School).

-The full version is available as SAFE Working Paper No.78.
+The full version is available as SAFE Policy Paper No.78.